You need to hire a wedding photographer. Now what? Where do you look? Who do you hire?

 Once you’ve narrowed your choices (say 3-5 photographers), contact them to see if they are available for your wedding date.
 Most photographers start to fill up their calendar anywhere from 6 -18 months out.
 The sooner you decide, the better chance you have of getting your first choice.

 This step is very important.
 Do not skip it.
-Set up an appointment to meet with each of the top three photographers.
+Set up an appointment to meet, either in person or via web video, with each of the top three photographers.
 Consider it an interview.
 Is the photographer personable, punctual and presentable?
 Do they put you at ease or make you nervous?
 The difference between relaxed and stiff photos could hinge on your feelings about the person taking your pictures.
-Each photographer should show you samples of their work and talk about the process, what to expect from them and what they will need from you.
+Each photographer should show you samples of their work and talk about the process, what they expect and what they will need from you.
 And, don’t forget to check references.
 Call or email a few.
 See what they liked about the photographer, suggestions they may have, or things they would have done differently.

 If you follow steps 1-5, you will know which photographer clicks with you and your fiancé.
 Trust your gut, book the photographer and don’t look back.